-Once placed in a local classroom for student teaching, candidates may not withdraw from student teaching except with the approval of the Director of the EPP.
+Once placed in a classroom for student teaching, candidates may not withdraw except with the approval of the EPP Director.
 A student who withdraws without this approval forfeits future placement in student teaching.
-Violation of any pre-K-12 school policy related to child safety will result in removal from the school and student teaching.
+Violation of any PreK-12 school policy related to child safety will result in removal from the school placement and from student teaching.